Overview: Healthy Students Healthy State

 Benefits begin immediately during K-12, when up to half of these co-investments are paid back.
 (Parental & family components may accelerate these savings significantly.)
-Savings continue medium-term in young adulthood, when costs are fully paid back.
+Savings continue near-term in young adulthood, when costs are fully paid back.
 The ROI for each stakeholder group exceeds 10x.

 Philanthropists: 1000x ROI